btc-vision/opnet-node/docs/proposals/OrderBook.md

 ### Scenario 1: Standard Token Sale by Seller

-1. **Seller’s Setup:** Alice wants to sell 10 tokens at a price of 0.005 BTC each and creates a position on OPNet.
+1. **Seller’s Setup:** Alice wants to sell 10 tokens at a price of 0.005 BTC each and creates a position on OP_NET.
 2. **Position Listing:** The contract lists Alice’s order, making it available to potential buyers.
 3. **Buyer’s Reservation:** Bob reserves 5 tokens, burning a reservation fee.
 The contract locks the reserved tokens specifically for Bob.